-Jerky is doggone irresistible to our boys, no matter what the flavour.
-It’s also one of the very few homemade goodies that our cranky old senior cat, Tiger, is interested in sampling.
-The dogs will very grudgingly share…hehehe.
-Homemade jerky dog treats are super simple to make and are a healthy treat option.
+Jerky is doggone irresistible to our boys, no matter what flavour.
+It’s also one of the few homemade goodies that our cranky old senior cat, Tiger, is interested in sampling.
+The dogs grudgingly share.
+Homemade jerky dog treats are simple to make and are a healthy treat option.
 Here’s how to make marinated blackstrap beef jerky dog treats, with an easy (optional) marinade recipe and DIY dehydration instructions.

 Making Marinated Jerky Dog Treats